supervisely-ecosystem/lemons_annotated/README.md

 ## Statistics

-Project consists of 1 dataset with 6 images with a total of 26 annotated objects.
+Project contains 1 dataset with 6 images in it, with a total of 26 annotated objects.

 ![](https://i.imgur.com/OFpNDDc.jpg)